davidbeard741/arcticfrenz-data/README.md

 ### Step 2: Web Scraping and Selenium WebDriver

-This script is designed to gather additional metadata related to NFTs using Selenium, a tool for automating web browsers.
-The script performs a series of operations to collect data about NFT holders and related timestamps from a website, then updates a JSON file with this information.
-Here's a breakdown of its key functionalities:

-Parsing Note 1: In the table, the initial row is a hidden 'measurement' row, identified by the class 'ant-table-measure-row'.
-This row is followed by the second row, which is the first one visible to users and contains the relevant data.
-The function systematically scans all tables within the given HTML content to locate one with a header titled 'Owner'.
-Once the appropriate table is identified, it skips any measurement rows and focuses on the first visible row.
-The function then retrieves the text within the 'a' tag in the second 'td' element of this row, which corresponds to the 'Owner' column.
+This script employs Selenium WebDriver to automate web browser interactions for the purpose of collecting additional metadata about NFTs.
+It scrapes data from a specific website, focusing on extracting information about NFT holders and relevant timestamps.
+Subsequently, this data is used to update a JSON file.
+The following sections detail the key functionalities of the script:

-Parsing Note 2:
+#### Parsing Approach

+**Owner Address Extraction:**
+- The script scans the HTML content of a webpage to locate a specific table with a header titled 'Owner'.
+This identification is crucial as the table contains the NFT owner's address.
+- Within this table, the script bypasses any 'measurement' rows (marked by the class 'ant-table-measure-row').
+These rows are not visible to users and do not contain relevant data.
+- The primary focus is on the first visible row following any measurement rows.
+This row holds the necessary information.
+- The script then extracts the text within the 'a' tag found in the second 'td' (table data) element of this row.
+This text is the actual owner's address associated with the NFT.

+**Timestamp Extraction:**
+- Similar to the owner address extraction, the script identifies and parses a specific table on the webpage to extract timestamp data related to the NFT.
+- The script navigates to the appropriate column (identified in the script) that contains timestamp information.
+- It extracts the timestamp data from the first visible row, ensuring that it skips any non-relevant rows such as measurement rows.

 <details>
   <summary>CLICK TO EXPAND</summary>